Mosquito Coast

-The Mosquito Coast (also known as the Mosquitia or Mosquito Shore) is the area along the eastern coast of present-day Nicaragua and Honduras.
-It was named after the local Miskito Nation and was long dominated by British interests and known as the Mosquito Kingdom.
-From 1860 suzerainty of the area was transferred to Nicaragua with the name Mosquito Reserve, and in November 1894 the Mosquito Coast was militarily incorporated into Nicaragua.
-However, in 1960, the northern part was granted to Honduras by the International Court of Justice.

-The Mosquito Coast was generally defined as the domain of the Miskito Kingdom and expanded or contracted with that domain.
+The Mosquito Coast, also known as Mosquitia, is a historical and geo-cultural region along the western shore of the Caribbean Sea in Central America, traditionally described as extending from Cape Camarón to the River Chagres.
+The name derives from the Miskito people, one of the Indigenous inhabitants of the region.
+The area was historically associated with the Kingdom of Mosquitia, an Indigenous polity that exercised varying degrees of autonomy from the 17th to the 19th centuries.
+In the late 19th century, the kingdom was succeeded by the Mosquito Reservation, a territory established through international agreements aimed at preserving a degree of local governance.

 During the 19th century, the question of the kingdom's borders was a serious issue of international diplomacy between Britain, the United States, Nicaragua, and Honduras.
 Conflicting claims regarding both the kingdom's extent and arguable nonexistence were pursued in diplomatic exchanges.
-The British and Miskitu definition applied to the whole eastern seaboard of Nicaragua and even to La Mosquitia in Honduras: i.e., the coast region as far west as the Río Negro or Tinto.
+The British and Miskito definition applied to the whole eastern seaboard of Central America from the Aguan River to the Chiriqui Lagoon area.

-Coasts

 History

 Before the arrival of Europeans in the region, the area was divided into a large number of small, egalitarian groups, possibly speaking languages related to Sumu and Paya.
 Columbus visited the coast briefly in his fourth voyage.
 Detailed Spanish accounts of the region, however, only relate to the late 16th and early 17th centuries.
 According to their understanding of the geography, the region was divided between two "Provinces" Taguzgalpa and Tologalpa.
 Lists of "nations" left by Spanish missionaries include as many as 30 names, though careful analysis of them by Karl Offen suggests that many were duplicated and the regional geography included about a half dozen entities speaking related but distinct dialects occupying the various river basins of the region.

 Attempted Spanish settlement

 During the 16th century, Spanish authorities issued various licenses to conquer Taguzgalpa and Tologalpa in 1545, 1562, 1577, and 1594, but no evidence suggests that any of these licenses resulted in even brief settlements or conquests.
 The Spanish were unable to conquer this region during the 16th century and in the 17th century sought to "reduce" the region through missionary efforts.
 These included several attempts by Franciscans between 1604 and 1612; another one led by Fray Cristóbal Martinez in 1622, and a third one between 1667 and 1675.
 None of these efforts resulted in any lasting success.

 Because the Spanish failed to have significant influence in the region, it remained independent of outside control.
 This allowed the native people to continue their traditional way of life and to receive visitors from other regions.
-English and Dutch privateers who preyed on Spanish ships soon found refuge in the Mosquito Coast.
+English and Dutch privateers who preyed on Spanish ships soon found refuge in the shore.